Travel in Austria

 The tour begins at the entrance to the cave and from there passes among impressive glaciers in the various cave chambers, which are named after the explorers who discovered it.
 One of the cave chambers is called the Alexander von Mörk Cathedral, and it contains the explorer’s ashes.
 The last stop on the tour is called the Ice Palace and is located 400 meters deep inside the mountain.
 From there, you have to climb all the way back up to the exit.

 At the beginning of the tour, you receive lanterns and use them to walk through the dark cave.
 The guide has a special lantern with which he will showcase the different ice formations.
-Due to the high number of visitors and since the tours are timed, it is not possible to take photos or record inside the cave.
+Because the tours are timed and the cave receives many visitors, you cannot take photos or record inside.

-The temperatures inside the cave are very low, so you must be equipped with winter clothing – a coat, hat, scarf, and gloves will allow you to enjoy the tour without freezing.
-It is also important to wear closed-toe walking shoes suitable for hiking – it is recommended that they have non-slip soles.
+The cave’s temperatures are very low, so dress in winter clothing—a coat, hat, scarf, and gloves will let you enjoy the tour without freezing.
+Also, wear closed-toe hiking shoes, ideally with non-slip soles.

 • Parking: There is an organized parking lot near the ticket offices.